galpt/go-kotatsu-bot/README.md

 ## Gateway intents
 - The bot uses the Message Content intent.
 Make sure the bot application has Message Content intent enabled in the Developer Portal.

+## Search (AniList) feature
+This bot now includes an optional message scanning feature (inspired by the Emanon bot) that allows non-staff users to search AniList by writing names in simple inline formats.
+By default this feature is enabled and will scan messages unless turned off in the configuration.

+Detection rules (simple):
+- Backtick-delimited text: `Name`
+- Curly braces: {Name}
+- Angle brackets: <Name>

+If a match is found the bot will query AniList and post a compact embed with basic information and a link.

+Configuration (in `example_config.yaml`):
+- `search_enabled` (default: true) — set to `false` to disable scanning.
+- `search_channels` (list) — if non-empty, the bot will only scan the listed channel or thread IDs.

+Adult content: if the channel is NSFW the bot will allow queries that return adult results; otherwise adult media are filtered.

 ## Installation
 1. Build (from the `bot/` folder):